 The flagship pairs in the now-iconic Momentum line have, alongside their extensive family of wired, over-ear, one-ear, in-ear and true wireless siblings, reflected the range’s ‘momentum’ moniker perfectly.
 Physics may tell you that momentum relies upon mass and velocity, but here it is maintained by a consistently strong and reliable reputation for great-value sound.

-And this brand-new pair (which we’ve had the exclusive pleasure of testing in the UK ahead of the global announcement) doesn’t slow that impetus at all.
+And the Sennheiser Momentum 3 Wireless (which we’ve had the exclusive pleasure of testing in the UK ahead of the global announcement) are among the best wireless headphones we've tested in recent months.

-Sennheiser has decided not to drastically overhaul the aesthetics, with the Momentum Wirelesses’ design still revolving around oval-shaped earcups, sheepskin leather earpads and stainless steel sliders.
+Sennheiser has decided not to drastically overhaul the aesthetics, with the Momentum 3 Wireless design still revolving around oval-shaped earcups, sheepskin leather earpads and stainless steel sliders.

 Currently, the Sennheisers are only available in the all-black guise of our review sample.
 However, a ‘sandy white’ finish will be available from November.